 American Express will determine how much you can go over your credit limit, based on your history and payment patterns.
 Anything above your credit limit will be due each month as part of your minimum payment.
 If you don’t pay at least the minimum on time, the penalty APR will apply to your entire balance.

-- No welcome offer: With so many business cards offering bonuses to new cardholders worth hundreds of dollars, it’s pretty disappointing that this card does not.
+- No traditional welcome offer: With so many business cards offering bonuses to new cardholders worth hundreds of dollars, it’s pretty disappointing that this card does not.
 (See below for details on the offer this card goes make.)

 - Not good for big spenders: If you’re going to charge more than $50,000 in a calendar year (about $4,160 each month,) you’ll max out the 2% cash-back earning potential.
 Big spenders are better off getting another card that is designed to reward a larger budget.

 - Foreign transaction fee: Once you’re off U.S. soil, you’ll have to fork over 2.7% of each purchase in a foreign transaction fee.
 Some competing cards don’t charge this fee, so this is not the best choice if you take a lot of international business trips.

 Get up to $300 in statement credits on purchases of up to $100 each at Dell, FedEx, and DocuSign within the first three months of opening the account.
 This is a nice perk, especially if you regularly buy products and services from these three firms, but we wouldn't consider it a true Welcome Offer for new cardmembers.